aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 });
 ```

-To use a custom AMI for the node group, you can set `amiType` to `eks.NodegroupAmiType.CUSTOM` and provide a launch template.
+To use a custom AMI for the node group, you can set `amiType` to `CUSTOM`.
+A launch template must be provided.

 ```ts
 declare const cluster: eks.Cluster;